dekoza/mtgpl/docs/_sources/KHM.rst.txt

 :mtgtip:`Tuskeri Firewalker<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/5/a54d0170-a375-4e65-b98d-3e94a3aeef90.jpg?1614988420|https://scryfall.com/card/khm/157/tuskeri-firewalker?utm_source=api>`
    Boast — |mana_1|: Exile the top card of your library.
 You may play that card this turn.
-(Activate this ability only if this creature attacked this turn and only once each turn.)
+(Activate only if this creature attacked this turn and only once each turn.)

 :mtgtip:`Vault Robber<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/4/74f68014-489d-4f51-a959-0f335541cb4e.jpg?1614988451|https://scryfall.com/card/khm/158/vault-robber?utm_source=api>`